oskarthaeter/Patho-Bench/README.md

 4. Run `./run.sh`: This command will launch `tmux` windows for each parallel process and will close tmux windows automatically as the tasks are done.
     - You may need to make the script executable first: `chmod +x run.sh`

+## Funding
+This work was funded by NIH NIGMS [R35GM138216](https://reporter.nih.gov/search/sWDcU5IfAUCabqoThQ26GQ/project-details/10029418).

 ## Reference

 If you find our work useful in your research or if you use parts of this code, please consider citing the following papers:

 ```
+@article{zhang2025standardizing,
+  title={Accelerating Data Processing and Benchmarking of AI Models for Pathology},
+  author={Zhang, Andrew and Jaume, Guillaume and Vaidya, Anurag and Ding, Tong and Mahmood, Faisal},
+  journal={arXiv preprint arXiv:2502.06750},
+  year={2025}
+}

 @article{vaidya2025molecular,
   title={Molecular-driven Foundation Model for Oncologic Pathology},
   author={Vaidya, Anurag and Zhang, Andrew and Jaume, Guillaume and Song, Andrew H and Ding, Tong and Wagner, Sophia J and Lu, Ming Y and Doucet, Paul and Robertson, Harry and Almagro-Perez, Cristina and others},
   journal={arXiv preprint arXiv:2501.16652},
-  year={2025}
-}

-@article{zhang2025standardizing,
-  title={Accelerating Data Processing and Benchmarking of AI Models for Pathology},
-  author={Zhang, Andrew and Jaume, Guillaume and Vaidya, Anurag and Ding, Tong and Mahmood, Faisal},
-  journal={arXiv preprint arXiv:2502.06750},
   year={2025}
 }
 ```